When it comes to cybersecurity, you might ask: Which is better, a VPN or antivirus software?

 That’s why VPNs and antivirus tools work best together.
 If you’re unsure which VPN to choose, we recommend LightningX VPN for its robust security and reliable performance.

-LightningX VPN is a very trustworthy choice.
-It provides 70+ countries and 2000+ nodes around the world, unlimited speed and unlimited traffic, and supports multiple platforms such as Windows, Mac, iOS, Android, and Linux.
+LightningX VPN is a good choice.
+It provides 2000+ nodes around the world, unlimited speed and traffic, and supports Windows, Mac, iOS, Android, and Linux.

 How to Set VPN and Antivirus on Your Device?

-First, choose a reputable provider.
-For VPNs, look for strong encryption, a no-logs policy, and support across all devices.
-Top picks include LightningX VPN, NordVPN, and ExpressVPN.
+For VPNs, look for strong encryption, a no-logs policy, and apps for all your devices.
+Good options include LightningX VPN, NordVPN, and ExpressVPN.

-For antivirus software, choose one that offers real-time scanning, automatic updates, and additional features like ransomware and phishing detection.
-Software like Bitdefender, Norton, and Kaspersky is all good choices.
+For antivirus software, choose one with real-time protection, automatic updates, and phishing or ransomware detection.
+Bitdefender, Norton, and Kaspersky are solid choices.

 Go to the provider’s website or your device’s app store to download both apps.
 Avoid using third-party websites.